IRC Section 678 and the Beneficiary Deemed Owner Trust (BDOT)

 160 Pages Posted: 6 May 2018 Last revised: 3 Jun 2020

 Date Written: April 19, 2018

-This article explores Section 678 of the Internal Revenue Code and how and when a beneficiary is deemed to be the owner of a trust for income tax purposes.
+This article explores Section 678 of the Internal Revenue Code and how and when a beneficiary is deemed to be the owner of a trust for income tax purposes (called a beneficiary deemed owner trust, or BDOT).
 More specifically, the article explores when and how this may be done without granting a withdrawal power over the entire principal of the trust, but only over its taxable income.

 Asset protection for such trusts, while seemingly substandard, is hardly a disaster.
 Any ill effects of a withdrawal power can not only be counteracted but even turned into an advantage over other trust designs.
-A 50 state comparison chart at the end summarizes the various state asset protection statutes and law around powers of withdrawal and lapses.
+A comprehensive 50-state comparison chart at the end summarizes the various state asset protection statutes and law around powers of withdrawal and lapses.

 Keywords: Section 678, Grantor Trust, Income Tax